Aaditya06T/stera-episode-studio/KNOWN_ISSUES.md

 Impact:
 - Repository size can be large if not properly ignored
-- Initial push required cleanup of venv and datasets
+- Initial push required cleanup of `venv/` and datasets

 Mitigation:
 - `.gitignore` excludes `venv/`, `recordings/`, and outputs